nimh-dsst/abcd-fasttrack2bids/README.md

 When using the NIH HPC systems, you can use the `swarm.sh` script to run everything using biowulf's `swarm` command.
 This script is a simple wrapper that first launches the `fasttrack2s3.py` script to filter the S3 links, then launches the `pipeline.py` script to download, unpack, and convert, and finally launches the `bids_corrections.py` script to correct the BIDS dataset.

-Since it launches `fasttrack2s3.py` from the BASH script, you should use it in an `sinteractive` terminal session with a minimum of 8GB memory.
+Since `swarm.sh` launches `fasttrack2s3.py` from the BASH script, you should use `swarm.sh` in an `sinteractive` terminal session with a minimum of 8GB memory.

 ## Examples